gagangulyani/SQLite/README.md

 2. encodes password into base64,

-3. then saves the info in DataBase.
+3. saves the info in DataBase.

-### For testing..
-The records are displayed at the end of the Program.
+4. The records are displayed at the end of the Program.